St. Cecilia Keepsake Box

 The St. Cecilia Keepsake Box is a treasure that holds and protects your treasures.
 This keepsake box is made of high-quality Rubberwood (Hevea Brasiliensis) with a varnish finish.
 It features a sublimation printed image on a glossy ceramic tile insert, a soft, velvet-like felt interior and dual hinges which lock at 90 degrees.
 Perfect for holding jewelry, rosaries, watches, keys, cuff links, tie clasps, baby momentos, and any other items you want to keep organized and protected.
 A treasure to have or a treasure to give as a gift.

-The custom made-on-demand Keepsake Boxes ship directly from our producers in California, USA and should arrive within 7-10 days within the U.S. or within 2-4 weeks for all other countries.
-Destination tracking is available on this item for most countries.
+These custom made-on-demand Keepsake Boxes ship world-wide directly from our producers in California, USA.
+Destination tracking is available for most countries.
 A tracking number will be emailed to you once your order has shipped.

 For countries where tracking numbers are not available, this item should arrive by regular post within 2-4 weeks.
 Orders that have not arrived within 45 days of order processing are eligible for a free reshipment or a refund.